ncatlab/nlab-content/pages/16640.md

 ### Wedderburn's theorem

-In the theory of finite [[projective plane]]s, an important result is that a projective plane is Pappian if it is Desarguesian.
+In the theory of finite [[projective planes]], an important result is that a projective plane is Pappian if it is Desarguesian.
 The purely algebraic version of this is Wedderburn's theorem:

 +-- {: .num_theorem}
 ###### Theorem